muhk01/PLSQL_Exercise/3. Loop and Conditional Statements/EXERCISE - Loop and Conditional.md

 # Usage of GOTO Statement

+## Usage GOTO
-## Usage GOTO to skip to End Statement when no number Doesn't Satisfy the Assigned Value.
+Using GOTO To skip to End Statement when no number Doesn't Satisfy the Assigned Value.
 ```
 declare
 a number:=1;